emerconn/emerconn/README.md

 💼 DevOps, Cloud, & Platform Engineer for Wolters Kluwer (Health)

-I love two things most: solving complex problems and collaborating with awesome people.
+I love two things most; solving complex problems and collaborating with awesome people.

-and coffee.
+And coffee.

-and beer.
+And beer.

-and sleeping.
+And sleeping.

-in that order.
+In that order.